keymetrics/doc-pm2/en/enterprise/AWS.md

 ---
 layout: page
-title: Amazon Web Service | PM2 Enterprise Documentation
+title: Deployment on Amazon Web Service | PM2 Enterprise Documentation
 menu: starter
 lang: en
 section: enterprise
 redirect_from: "/enterprise/aws"
 ---

-## PM2 EE deployment on AWS
+# Deployment on Amazon Web Service

-Documentation about how to deploy the PM2 EE on-premise version on AWS
+Documentation about how to deploy the PM2 Enterprise on-premise version on AWS

+---

+## Before Starting

-### Requirements
+## Requirements

 In the following examples, we assume that you already have a fully working Terraform project.
 You can follow the [`Getting Started`](https://www.terraform.io/intro/getting-started/install.html) guide.